Paulware/PiScriptsHomeAutomation/readme.md

   password.
 Do not use @gmail.com in the username, and do not use any " quotation marks in the name or password.

+  If you have any comments, you can contact me at: paulware@hotmail.com